MAVIGA2K24/maviga_sisyphustheater/README.md

 Script Recommendation:
 For those interested in enhancing their setup, I recommend checking out "FiveM Hall" by "Critical Scripts."
 It's a great tool to elevate your project even further.
 Check out the video here: [https://www.youtube.com/watch?v=eZtYWaDabuY](https://www.youtube.com/watch?v=eZtYWaDabuY)

+If you would like to support me voluntarily, you can do so via PayPalMe. | [PayPal](https://www.paypal.com/paypalme/gordon1289)